-After receiving approval from the US Food and Drug Administration earlier this year, Topcon Medical Systems’ DRI OCT Triton became the first commercially available instrument to offer multimodal swept-source OCT in the in the United States.
+After receiving clearance from the US Food and Drug Administration earlier this year, Topcon Medical Systems’ DRI OCT Triton became the first commercially available instrument to offer multimodal swept-source OCT in the United States.

 The instrument incorporates a built-in retinal camera, uses eye tracking when capturing selected scans, and combines Topcon’s years of expertise in OCT imaging, color, red-free, fluorescein angiography, and fundus autoflouresence imaging.
 “With the diagnostic power of swept-source OCT, it provides the world’s fastest scan per second at a speed of 100,000 A-scans per second,” says Carl Glittenberg, MD, FEBO, global medical director for Topcon.
 It also features exceptionally easy image capture and a 1-micron, 1,050-nm light source.

 Netan Choudhry, MD, FRCS(C), medical director at Vitreous Retina Macula Specialists of Toronto in Canada, was prompted to try the instrument because of its swept-source technology.
 “The longer wavelength allows for deeper penetration through the eye, allowing for better visualization of the retina and choroid,” he says.
 “I can now image through gas, oil, blood, and cataracts.”

 The DRI OCT Triton aids in the diagnosis, documentation, and management of ocular health and diseases in adults.
 The noncontact, high-resolution tomographic and biomicroscopic imaging device incorporates a digital camera for photographing, displaying, and storing data of the retina and surrounding parts of the eye to be examined under mydriatic and nonmydriatic conditions, Dr. Glittenberg says.